amckenna41/iso3166-2/README.md

 -----------------------
 The script `get_iso3166_2.py` is used for gathering and exporting all country and subdivision data to the mentioned JSONs.
 It uses the [restcountries api][rest] as well as the [pycountry][pycountry] and [googlemaps][googlemaps] packages to gather and export all the required info.
 Calling the script using its default parameters will gather all the data for all countries, but the <i>alpha2_codes</i> parameter can be set to pull the updates for a specific list of one or more countries (the alpha-3 code can also be input, which is then converted into its 2 letter alpha-2 counterpart).

-To download all of the latest ISO 3166-2 subdivision data for all countries, run the `get_iso3166_2.py` in a terminal or command line below; (the script takes around <em>2 hours</em> to execute):
+To download all of the latest ISO 3166-2 subdivision data for all countries, run the `get_iso3166_2.py` in a terminal or command line below; (the script takes around <em>1 hour 45</em> to execute):

 ```bash
 python3 get_iso3166_2.py --json_filename=iso3166_2.json --output_folder=iso3166_2 --verbose